netgen/ezplatform-site-api/docs/introduction/index.rst

                             match:
                                 Identifier\ContentType: article

-With that, you can render a live view for an article by executing a request to ``ng_content:viewAction``.
-However, that does not mean URL aliases will be handed by the Site API view configuration.
+Aside from Query Type configuration described below, this is exactly the same as eZ Platform's view configuration under ``content_view`` key.
+With this you can render a live view for an article by executing a request to ``ng_content:viewAction``.
+However, that does not mean URL aliases will be handled by the Site API view configuration.
 This needs to be explicitly enabled, per siteaccess:

 .. code-block:: yaml